-FIDE is more than an exam, it's also a good review of the vocabulary the grammar tenses that you need, the situations, how to get by in everyday life situations.
-And I would just like to highlight the fact that the FIDE exam was put in place in January 2019 it's fairly recent, it's a Swiss-only exam it will only serve you within Switzerland.
+Isabelle: fide is more than an exam, it's also a good review of the vocabulary the grammar tenses that you need, the situations, how to get by in everyday life situations.
+And I would just like to highlight the fact that the fide exam was put in place in January 2019 it's fairly recent, it's a Swiss-only exam it will only serve you within Switzerland.

 But what I really like about this exam, compared to the DELF or the DALF is that it really focuses on everyday life.
 So for you, it was necessary to be able to prepare for your naturalization process.
 Um, I would like to know, exactly why did you reach out to us, to Prêt à Parler to prepare for the oral exam, cos I know you had passed the written exam but the oral was something that was a bit of a blockage for you, right?

-I wanted to go with someone that had a lot of experience with regard to the FIDE.
+Karen: I wanted to go with someone that had a lot of experience with regard to the fide.
 I read about your company online and it had excellent reviews.
 So I decided to take a trial lesson and I really liked it.

-How did you feel about your FIDE exam before you had contacted us and after doing the preparation program with us?
+Isabelle: How did you feel about your fide exam before you had contacted us and after doing the preparation program with us?